OneWizzardBoi/HandGestureRecognition/README.md

 **Note that this is meant to be an academic/research project and not an optimal solution for a scalable movement recognition.**

 The SynapsETS team plans to keep working on the project and add new components in the future.
-You should check out their branch [here](https://google.ca).
+You should check out their fork [here](https://github.com/ClubSynapsETS/HandGestureRecognition).

 ### Components
 * [emg_comm](emg_comm/)